2023 Preservation Award Application

 - Be completed by the date the application is submitted (projects completed before 2020 are eligible, as are previously nominated projects that did not receive an award)

-- (For construction projects) Meet the Secretary of the Interior’s Standards for the Treatment of Historic Properties
+- (For construction projects) Should meet the Secretary of the Interior’s Standards for the Treatment of Historic Properties

-- (For cultural landscape projects) Follow the Secretary of the Interior’s Guidelines for the Treatment of Cultural Landscapes
+- (For cultural landscape projects) Should follow the Secretary of the Interior’s Guidelines for the Treatment of Cultural Landscapes

-- Please place individual JPEG images in slide presentation; one image per slide and please provide captions below photo when necessary to provide context.
+- Please place individual images in slide presentation; one image per slide and please provide captions below the photo when necessary to provide context.
 Use black background only.
-Do not include company logos, watermarks, or any other graphics/designs on slide.
-Download the template
+Do not include company logos, watermarks, or any other graphics/designs on slides.

 Please include a range of images, preferably in color (except for historic photos), including: